toilabaodai123/simple-login/README.md

 # Setup steps
 - Go to infrastructure/terraform folder
 - Inside the `development-terraform.example.tfvars` file, change the values of the variables to match your desire
-- Run `terraform apply -var-file="development-terraform.example.tfvars"`
+- Run `terraform apply -var-file="development-terraform.example.tfvars"`.

 # For demand for testing
 <ins>Please be noticed that since i'm using AWS services at free tier level so i will mostly need to turn it off for financial purposes.